 - between the Iroise coastal groups and the oceanic bottlenose dolphins which sometimes move into inshore waters.

-A good understanding of the genetic links between these populations will allow us to take into account their specificities in order to adopt appropriate conservation measures.
+A good understanding of the genetic connections between these groups will allow us to take into account their specificities in order to adopt appropriate conservation measures.

 At this stage, all genetic work conducted on bottlenose dolphins has been done using biopsies.
 Skin, blubber and muscle samples are most often taken with a crossbow or a rifle.
 Until now, the Iroise Marine Natural Park has not wished to use these methods, judging them too intrusive for coastal groups.